imbasoftru/IMBA-BACKUP/user_manual_en.md

 *Snapshotnumber* – specifies the snapshot number for which a full DirInfo file is required.

 # Checking directory integrity using checksums
-We can check the integrity of directory contents using the checksums specified in the full DirInfo-file.
-For example, checking the integrity of the C:\DATA directory using the complete DirInfo-file looks like this:
+We can check the integrity of directory contents using the checksums specified in the full DirInfo file.
+For example, checking the integrity of the C:\DATA directory using the complete DirInfo file looks like this:

 `imba-backup.ps1 -VerifyHash -SourceDir C:\DATA\ -DirInfoFile FullDirInfo.json`